 See also, How to become an Environmental Management System (EMS) Consultant and How to become an OHSMS Consultant.

-What it Takes to Become a Quality Management System Consultant
+What Makes an Effective Quality Management System Consultant

 Things a QMS Consultant Should have